 Andy and Jeanette plan a precarious cliff-top build on the west coast of Scotland.
 There are battles with extreme weather, budget overruns, and a sudden emotional shock.

-Last Updated: Monday 9th September to add Scotland Cliff Top House.
+Last Updated: Monday 19th October 2020 to add Steam Bent Timber House and Tiny East London House.
+Last Updated: Monday 9th September 2019 to add Scotland Cliff Top House.